 This kind of note payable form is used to create a written promise to pay back a sum of money that has been loaned.
 It details how much has been given to the borrower, how they must repay the credit, and what interest will be added to the principal sum.

 In many ways, a promissory note works as a type of IOU document, although it is more complex in practice.
-However, it is also much more informal than a loan agreement and does not legally bind the lender in the same way, although the borrower is still bound by the note.
+However, it is also much more informal than a loan agreement and does not legally bind the lender in the same way, although the borrower is still bound by the note.** Must be careful on what makes a promissory note invalid in order to ensure your loan.

 When Should You Use a Promissory Note?